RandyMcMillan/AudioHost/README.md

     AudioHost Cordova (iOS) plugin
     Map hotspots to trigger audio events.

-    This is wtill a work in progress but if functional.
+    This is still a work in progress but if functional.
     More info and documentation to come.

     @RandyMcMillan